Mass distribution of Pop III star clusters: A-SLOTH predictions for JWST observability: Methods

 To model the hierarchical growth of dark matter halos and their associated baryonic physics, we employ three distinct types of merger tree inputs within the \asloth framework.
-Each approach provides a different level of physical resolution and cosmological representativeness: \begin{itemize} \item \textbf{Extended Press-Schechter (EPS) Formalism:} The EPS approach is a semi-analytical method for generating dark matter halo merger histories based on excursion set theory \citep{press74,bond91}.
+Each approach provides a different level of physical resolution and cosmological representativeness:

+\begin{itemize} \item Extended Press-Schechter (EPS) Formalism: The EPS approach is a semi-analytical method for generating dark matter halo merger histories based on excursion set theory \citep{press74,bond91}.
 It statistically describes the hierarchical growth of structure by computing the probability distribution of halo progenitors across time, using an analytical barrier-crossing condition applied to the linear matter power spectrum.
-In this study, we generate a single EPS-based merger tree corresponding to a target halo of mass $M_{\mathrm{tot}} = 1.3 \times 10^{12}\,\mathrm{M_\odot}$ at redshift $z = 0$, using a fixed random seed (RNG\_SEED = 161803398).
-The tree is constructed with a redshift range from $z = 35$ to $z = 0$, resolved over $n_{\mathrm{lev}} = 311$ time steps.
+In this study, we generate a single EPS-based merger tree corresponding to a target halo of mass $M_{\mathrm{tot}} = 1.3 \times 10^{12}\,\mathrm{M_\odot}$ at redshift $z = 0$, using a fixed random seed.\footnote{Specifically, we set {\tt RNG\_SEED} = 161803398 in the \asloth configuration file.} The tree is constructed with a redshift range from $z = 35$ to $z = 0$, resolved over $n_{\mathrm{lev}} = 311$ time steps.
 The minimum halo mass resolution is set to $5 \times 10^5\,\mathrm{M_\odot}$, comfortably below the typical threshold for Pop.\ III star formation ($\sim 10^6\,\mathrm{M_\odot}$).
-Although this method lacks spatial information, it remains computationally efficient and is used for cosmological galaxy/back hole population synthesis models of the early Universe \citep[e.g.,][]{lacey93,Jeon2025}.
+Although this method lacks spatial information, it remains computationally efficient and is used for cosmological galaxy/black hole population synthesis models of the early Universe \citep[e.g.,][]{lacey93,Jeon2025}.